 If your baby is often rocked to sleep, however, he or she will have trouble dozing off again when you’re not around.
 Even lying down with your baby enforces the same dependency.
 “Babies who are not usually placed in their cribs while they are still awake expect their mothers to help them go back to sleep when they wake up at night,” says the Colorado Children’s hospital.

 If your baby expects playtime or any other sort of contact with a parent when awake, he or she will be reluctant to go to sleep.
 Again, compensating your baby when he or she wakes up in the night will encourage restless sleep.

-It’s never easy to hear your baby cry, but the best remedy for a trained night crier is reduced nighttime attention.
+It’s never easy to hear your baby cry, but the best remedy for a trained night crier is a combination of white noise and reduced nighttime attention.
 If you know your baby is a trained night crier, don’t rush to his or her bedside every time you hear whines through the baby monitor.
+Have a white noise machine handy in baby’s room; a ceiling fan or air cleaner will also do.
 Eventually, your baby will learn to fall back to sleep without any help.

 This one’s hard to accept, but it’s true.
 Babies cry.
 Whether their stomachs are upset, they’re hungry, or they’re still tired, babies who wake up screaming in the night may not be screaming at anything in particular.

 Babies, especially newborns, know very few expressions of emotion.
 If your baby wakes up from a deep sleep and still feels tired but doesn’t instantly fall back to sleep, he or she might cry out of mere frustration.
 If he or she is hungry but doesn’t know that feeding time is right around the corner, he or she might cry in impatience.